5th April -

 SADDLE FOR FOOTBALL FIELD.

-Mr R W Stevenson, farmer of Trout Hall, Skelton, was on Saturday the recipient of a handsome saddle from the members of the Gordon Highlanders Football Club, for that Gentleman's kindness in allowing the above club the use of a field gratuitously during the past season.
+Mr R W Stevenson, farmer of Trout Hall, Skelton, was on Saturday the recipient of a handsome saddle from the members of the Gordon Highlanders Football Club,

 The presentation was made by Mr Pattinson, the worthy host of the Wharton Arms Hotel.
 A very jovial evening was spent.